jamesalexclark/github_tutorial/README.md

 git config user.email "jamesclark2016"
-git config user.name "James Alex Clark" git push origin master (to send the local changes to the origin on github master branch it will ask for a login (username
+git config user.name "James Alex Clark" git push origin master (to send the local changes to the origin on github master branch it will ask for a login (username and password)